jmanaay21/file-management-app/README.md

 ### Approach
 - MySQL approach for data storage/file manipulation
 - Use LDAP as an Authentication and Authorization system
+- Create server on home PC
+- Connect to it and make sure you can see contents and access
+- Maybe use OpenVPN for server security

 ### Resources